Prabhav25/Sumly/README.md

 # Sumly
-**Sumly** is a powerful Chrome extension that helps you summarize webpages, YouTube videos, shopping products, emails, chats, files, forms, calendar events, and more in your preferred language and format, optimize your job search with ATSFix by comparing your resume with job listings for personalized fixes, and e-sign multi-page PDFs instantly, completely offline, with no internet or API key required.
+**Sumly** is a powerful Chrome extension that lets you instantly summarize webpages, shopping products, job postings, AI chats, files, and more in your preferred language and format.
+Enhance your resume with ATS-powered fixes in your preferred language.
+E-sign multi-page PDFs completely offline without internet or API keys.
+Add sticky notes to any webpage that stay until removed.
+Convert selected or full-page currency values into your target currency instantly with a single click.

 ## [Installation Link](https://chromewebstore.google.com/detail/honfjipamlobaeefcpggckeghjpolmjj?utm_source=item-share-cb)
 - **Step 1:** Install the extension and enter your Gemini API key if you already have one.
 If not, click the [Google AI Studio](https://aistudio.google.com/app/apikey) link to get one.